-The Center for Advanced Medicine is an innovative cancer treatment facility located in Johns Creek, Georgia, a suburb of Atlanta.
+The Center for Advanced Medicine is an innovative cancer treatment facility located in Alpharetta, Georgia, a suburb of Atlanta.
 The Center is a leader in integrative oncology, providing personalized cancer care to patients from around the world who seek alternative treatment approaches.

 The Center for Advanced Medicine’s integrative approach combines aspects of modern medicine and natural therapies for what is truly a “best of both worlds” approach.
 These therapies seek to balance safety and effectiveness while being tailored to each patient’s specific needs.